lisp-mirror/clcon/doc/demo-tour.md

 There is also search in the stack list.
 Tree without a search is a dense forest!
 Type `Ctrl-F`, type in `)` and press `F3` or `Return` to continue search.

 You can evaluate values in the context of stack frame.
-Select topmost stack frame in the frame list and choose `Stack/Eval in frame` from debugger menu bar.
+Select topmost stack frame (of function `G`) in the frame list and choose `Stack/Eval in frame` from debugger menu bar.
 New window titled "eval in frame" will pop up.
 Note package is prompted at window's title.
 Type `y` in the window and press `Return`.
 Console will be activated and result of your evaluation will be printed there.

 Also we have "Restarts" menu at menubar.
 We could call either of them.